What Are The Reserves Used For?

 Watch this CNA documentary for a first-hand account of the decision-making process behind the two rare occasions that the Singapore government tapped on Past Reserves.

 The reserves support Singapore’s current spending needs through its contribution to the annual Budget.
-About one-fifth of Government spending is funded by the investment returns of our reserves through the Net Investment Returns Contribution (NIRC).
+About 20% of annual Government spending is funded by the investment returns on our reserves through the Net Investment Returns Contribution (NIRC).
+Since FY2020, the NIRC has provided an annual revenue stream of about 3.5% of GDP on average.
+For the financial year which ended on 31 March 2024, the NIRC was about $22.92 billion.

-resources for Government spending to benefit Singaporeans.
-This includes Government investments in education, healthcare, transport infrastructure, R&D and other areas to improve our living environment and to grow our economy.
+The investment returns from our reserves provide additional resources for Government spending to benefit Singaporeans.
+This includes Government investments in education, healthcare, transport infrastructure, R&D and other areas to improve our living

-Today, the NIRC is one of Singapore’s largest sources of revenue for annual spending.
+Today, the NIRC is one of Singapore’s largest sources of Government revenue for annual spending.
 At the same time, there have been calls to increase the NIRC, above the present spending limit of 50% of the annual investment returns.

 The NIRC framework is part of a larger sustainable fiscal system.